Debra Cerda Blog Posts

 As part of the countdown to Postgres Conference 2024, learn more about the engaging content and our speakers for this year in our Speaker Spotlight Series.

-Robert will present Working With The Citus Extension.
-Read what Robert has to say about Postgres and why to attend their session:
+Manish will present "Zero Trust database access with DBHawk".
+Read what Manish has to say about Postgres and why to attend his session:

 Why should attendees come to your talk at Postgres Conference 2024?
 What would you like for them to take away from your session?